Geology Master of Science

 Advanced courses and research areas in the program include

-- geochemistry, including nanomineralogy, paleontology-fossil provenance, planetary geology, and weathering and diagenesis.
+- geochemistry, including nanomineralogy, planetary geology, soil contamination, and weathering and diagenesis;

-- sedimentary geology and paleontology, including coastal and aeolian dynamics, ichnology, paleontology-fossil provenance, paleopedology and modern soils, planetary geology and impact studies, and Precambrian geology.
+- sedimentary geology and paleontology, including coastal and aeolian dynamics, ichnology, paleontology-fossil provenance, paleopedology and modern soils, and Precambrian geology;

-- structural geology, including geothermal energy and geomechanics.
+- structural geology, including geothermal energy and geomechanics; and

 Classes & Curriculum